Agroforestry

 Agroforestry systems increase resilience

 Agroforestry systems are strips of woodland, in arable land or grassland, laid out to match the working widths of agricultural machinery.
 They also include orchards.
 They can provide a variety of benefits for agriculture: They reduce erosion and drought and thus create resilience to extreme weather events, which are becoming increasingly frequent due to climate change.
 They provide protection and shade for poultry and grazing animals.
 They provide a refuge for beneficial insects, wild animals, insects and wild plants.
-In agroforestry systems, we are researching the development of crops, soil biological parameters, root growth, carbon dynamics and the effects on biodiversity and nature conservation.
+In agroforestry systems, we are researching the crop development, soil biological parameters, root growth, carbon dynamics and the effects on biodiversity and nature conservation.

 https://agroforst-info.de/